victoria line, tube map app adventure

 Finsbury Park: Get Back to Nature on the Parkland Walk

-Highbury and Islington: Right across from the tube station you’ll find Highbury Fields.
+Highbury and Islington: You’ll find Highbury Fields right across from the tube station.
 This is a patch of grassland surrounded by beautiful houses.
-It’s the perfect place to sit down and eat a sandwich on a sunny day.
+It’s the perfect place to sit and eat a sandwich on a sunny day.
 There is often an ice cream van parked close by.
-If you fancy a bite to eat wander down to ‘LoHo’ (Lower Holloway) where a bunch of new eateries have opened up.
-Or Upper Street which is teaming with restaurants, boutiques and plenty of homes and interiors shops.
-Read my post about Things To Do In Highbury Islington.
+If you fancy a bite to eat, wander down to ‘LoHo’ (Lower Holloway), where many new eateries have opened up—or Upper Street, which is teaming with restaurants, boutiques and plenty of homes and interior shops.
+Please read my post about Things To Do In Highbury Islington.

 tube map app, highbury fields